icehacker/Ghost_ESP/docs/wiki/Installation.md

 1. **Flipper Zero App**
    - Control GhostESP directly from the Flipper Zero.
+   - Now available directly from the offical flipper app store!
    - Ensure you have the latest `.fap` version on your Flipper Zero for full functionality and access to features like Evil Portal, Wi-Fi control, and more.

 ## Common Installation Issues